Tight Runtime Bounds for Static Unary Unbiased Evolutionary Algorithms on Linear Functions: Upper Bounds

-with probability at least $1-e^{-r}$ for any $r> 0$, and it is at most $b(1) $ in expectation, where $\alpha> 1$ can be chosen arbitrarily. \end{theorem}
+with probability at least $1-e^{-r}$, and it is at most $b(1) $ in expectation. \end{theorem}

 To ease the comparison of our proof of Theorem~\ref{thm:upperbnd} and Theorem~4.1 in~\cite{witt2013tight}, we keep the same notation.
 For the parts of the proof in \cite{witt2013tight} that transfer directly to our case, we will simply cite them.
+We note that in the proof of Theorem~\ref{thm:upperbnd}, we assume that the algorithm is minimizing the objective function, rather than maximizing it.
+This equivalent perspective is more common in the runtime analysis of evolutionary algorithms on linear functions, as it is more convenient to work with.

 \begin{proof}[Proof of Theorem~\ref{thm:upperbnd}] Let $f : \{0,1\}^n \rightarrow \R$, $f(x) = w_1 x_1 + \ldots + w_n x_n$, with $0 < w_1\le \ldots \le w_n$.
 The proof works by applying the multiplicative drift theorem to a carefully chosen potential.
 To this end, following~\cite{witt2013tight}, we define a new (linear) function $g$, and consider the stochastic process $X_t= g(x^{(t)})$, where $x^{(t)}$ is the current search point of the \ooeaD at time $t$.
 The weights $g_i$ of the function $g$ are as follows.
 For all $1\leq i \leq n$, we let